 - Best for: All users, especially those who do a lot of online research.

-A version of this article originally ran in the Oct/Nov 2017 issue of Family Tree Magazine.
+A version of this article appeared in the October/November 2017 issue of Family Tree Magazine.